axonops/libre2-java/native/README.md

 Abseil: d38452e1ee03523a208362186fd42248ff2609f6  # LTS 20250814.1
 ```

-### Why This Matters for Cassandra
+### Why This Matters for Production Use

-This library runs inside Cassandra, a mission-critical database.
+This library is designed for production environments (databases, web services, security tools).
 Commit pinning provides:

 1. **Immutability**: Commits are cryptographically sealed
    - Cannot be changed without changing the hash